Frogging-Family/linux-tkg/README.md

 If you have to restart the build for any reason, run `./xbps-src clean linux-tkg` first.

 #### Other linux distributions
-If your distro is neither DEB nor RPM based, `install.sh` script can clone the kernel tree in the `linux-src-git` folder, patch and edit a `.config` file based on your current kernel's.
-It's expected either at ``/boot/config-`uname -r`.config`` or ``/proc/config.gz`` (otherwise it won't work as-is).
+If your distro is neither DEB nor RPM based, `install.sh` script can clone the kernel tree in the `linux-src-git` folder, patch and edit a slightly modified Arch `.config` file from the `linux-tkg-config` folder (it can be changed through the `_configfile` variable in `customization.cfg`).
 To do so, run:
 ```
 # Optional: edit the "customization.cfg" file
 ./install.sh config